michellebrant/Project1/README.md

 As a player in the game, I wanted the user to play in order to interact with the memories, track their points, and ultimately win/loose.
 I began with setting out a wireframe from the game, pictured below:

+### Welcome Screen

 ![welcome page wireframe](https://github.com/michellebrant/Project1/blob/master/welcome_wireframe.png)

+### Game Sceeen
 ![game page wireframe](https://github.com/michellebrant/Project1/blob/master/game_wf_correct.png)

+## User Story
+The target users for this game are mainly children, but also all ages of Inside Out fans.

+As a user, I can play the game and eventually beat the 3 levels and win.

 ## Built With
 - HTML